nenosinc/FetchImage/README.md

 `FetchImage` makes it easy to download images using [Nuke](https://github.com/kean/Nuke) and display them in SwiftUI apps.

+## Firebase Support 🔥
+This fork of `FetchImage` extends the original interface with overloads for Firebase Storage.
+Read on to find out how easy it is to load images stored in your Firebase Storage bucket with Nuke and SwiftUI.

 ## Overview

 `FetchImage` is an observable object ([`ObservableObject`](https://developer.apple.com/documentation/combine/observableobject)) that allows you to manage the download of an image and observe the results of the download.